Vaishno Academy

-Vaishno Academy is an Indian film production company established by Tollywood director Puri Jagannadh.
+Vaishno Academy is an Indian film production company established by Telugu cinema director Puri Jagannadh.
 The company is based in Hyderabad.
+The company's logo is based on Jagannath.

 Description

 In 2002 Vaishno Academy produced its first production, Idiot.
 It was remade into Tamil and Hindi.
 Vaishno Academy produced Amma Nanna O Tamila Ammayi and Sivamani in 2003 and 143 (and I Miss You) in 2004.
 This film didn't do well at box office.
 In 2006 Pokiri was highest grosser of Vaishno Academy's films and highest grossing Telugu film of all time.